MattBCoding/leinster-trophy/README.md

 * [Gallery page wireframe](https://github.com/MattBCoding/leinster-trophy/blob/master/assets/wireframes/wireframe-gallery.png)
 * [Contact page wireframe](https://github.com/MattBCoding/leinster-trophy/blob/master/assets/wireframes/wireframe-contact.png)

-Once the overall structure for each page had been established, I moved into figma to produce a full colour mockup to test the colour scheme and font selection.
+Once the overall structure for each page had been established, I moved into Figma to produce a full colour mockup to test the colour scheme and font selection.
 Once I was happy with the colours and font selection I also created a colour card to aid with the build process.
 To select the colours used I utilised the Adobe colour selector to pull the colours out of the hero image.
 As the hero image is of a racecar in a well known colour scheme, it allowed me to utilise it through out the site and keep on the theme.

 * [Home page full colour mockup](https://github.com/MattBCoding/leinster-trophy/blob/master/assets/wireframes/figma-home.png)
 * [Colour card](https://github.com/MattBCoding/leinster-trophy/blob/master/assets/wireframes/figma-color.png)